Structure and optimize your information search. Get tips and tricks on how to find literature and how to structure your

 Business Academy Aarhus subscribes to the article database EBSCO Business Source Complete and links to several other professionally oriented article databases (learn more in the menu 'E-resources') where you can search for and download research articles.

 Business Academy Aarhus has purchased a license for the EBSCO Business Source Complete article database and links to several other professionally oriented article databases (find them in the 'E-resources' menu) where you can search for and download research articles.

 Google's little brother, Google Scholar, links to material from publishers and educational institutions - e.g. books, undergraduate projects and academic articles.

 Unfortunately, there is not always free and full access to all texts (this can also happen with EBSCO and other specialized databases), and then what?

 You may find articles by copying the title (remember to put the title in "quotation marks") and search Google.
 Not Google Scholar, just Google.
-Also remember to check if Academia can be accessed; free access, if you create a profile.
+Remember to also check if Academia can be accessed; free access, if you create a profile.

 A lot of research papers are published under an Open Access license, meaning they are free (for the reader).
 The easiest way to find a legal article in full text is to install the chrome extension 'Unpaywall': https://unpaywall.org/products/extension.

 If the padlock is grey - contact the library at firstname.lastname@example.org - we'll see what we can do.